"...the premier youth tap ensemble in the world: The North Carolina Youth Tap Ensemble."

 Gene started dancing at the age of 28 and was quickly bitten by the tap dance bug.
 He was entranced by the combination of movement, rhythm, and sound.
 He started the ensemble because he wanted to offer his students more opportunities to perform and wanted to expand his own teaching and choreography.
 After nearly 40 years, he still loves mentoring young dancers and is thrilled with the journey NCYTE has taken him on.

 Originally from Durham, NC, Caroline began as a student of Gene Medler in 1999 at the Ballet School of Chapel Hill.
 In 2008, she joined NCYTE as a dancer and graduated from the company in 2012 before attending UNC Chapel Hill.
-After graduating, Caroline returned to NCYTE as assistant director, working alongside Gene before becoming a co-director in 2017.
+After graduating, Caroline returned to NCYTE as assistant director, working alongside Gene before becoming a co-director in 2017, and the Operations Director in 2022.
 Since 2016, Caroline has taught students of all ages throughout North Carolina.
+She currently teaches preschool dance, tap, and musical theatre at Barriskill Dance Theatre School in Durham.
 She has traveled with NCYTE to various festivals and events across the country, and has had the privilege of teaching at the North Carolina Rhythm Tap Festival.
 Most recently, she was given the opportunity to work with Kim Jones at UNC Charlotte to create original choreography for the university’s dance students.
 Caroline is extremely grateful for the opportunities NCYTE has provided, and is proud to work among such talented young dancers.
 Perhaps the greatest gift, however, has been her friendship with the person who taught her to love tap dance, Gene Medler.
-Caroline would like to thank Gene for his unwavering support.
-It is an honor to be trusted to carry out his legacy.